ebeltramo96/arch-installer/README.md

 ## Launch archinstaller

-# archinstall --config <path to user config file or URL> --disk-layout <path to disk layout config file or URL> --creds <path to user credentials config file or URL>
+`archinstall --config <path to user config file or URL> --disk-layout <path to disk layout config file or URL> --creds <path to user credentials config file or URL>`

 ### Adapt credentials

-The credentials file has default credentials,
+The credentials file has default credentials, between "" set your disk encryption password, your default user and his password

 ### Select which partition to encrypt:

-Depending on how many partitions you set
+When the installation process begins you will be asked to select which partition/s need/s to be encrypted, select them with `TAB` and then press `ENTER`

 ## Reboot

+`reboot`